 To get back in the game, you move your attention to things that you can control.
 And yes, the condition of the waves is terrible, but you cannot control it; however, you can control your performance under those challenging conditions.

-A pre-performance routine can help you to prepare emotionally, mentally, and physically for what is coming next.
+the pre-performance routine can help you to prepare emotionally, mentally, and physically for what is coming next.

-A during performance routine can help you to respond to what is going on during the competition.
+The during performance routine can help you to respond to what is going on during the competition.